 WAC Relay Rocks

-Foxwell singled out Evans, noting that even as the Relay chair in charge of logistics and organization, she still was able to raise $2,900, making her the top individual fundraiser for the event.
-She also had praise for Dining Services Director Zena Maggitti, who answered every request, no matter how last minute, with, “No problem.”
+Foxwell singled out Evans, the senior who chaired the 2014 Relay effort, for extra praise.
+Despite her duties as Relay chair, in charge of logistics and organization, Evans still personally raised $2,900, making her the top individual fundraiser for the event.
+Foxwell also thanked Dining Services Director Zena Maggitti, who answered every request for special food-related events, no matter how last minute, with, “No problem.”